yeokm1/yeokm1.github.io-hugo/content/post/2021/03/transitioning-to-dynon-skyview-hdx/index.md

 Here Saleeh is teaching me how to use this calculator.

-Before this, W&B have to be computed manually with spreadsheets before the flight which may be not be fully precise especially with assumed fuel load amounts and passenger quantities.
+Before this, W&B has to be computed manually with spreadsheets before the flight which may be not be fully precise especially with assumed fuel load amounts and passenger quantities.

 ### Autopilot